 Take a quick scroll on social, and inflammation is all the buzz.
 Across wellness podcasts, news outlets, and the pharmaceutical industry, we’ve been conditioned to believe that inflammation is harmful.
 Spoiler alert: that’s not actually the case.
 When it comes to inflammation, we‘re looking to strike a balance—not too little, not too much.
 Unfortunately, the standard American diet is quite pro-inflammatory (hello, ultra-processed foods and heaps of added sugar).
 So, let’s reel it back a bit.
-In the spirit of kicking off 2023 with health in mind, we’re sharing anti-inflammatory recipes to better serve your body, your family, and the planet at large.
+In the spirit of putting our health first, we’re sharing anti-inflammatory recipes to better serve your body, your family, and the planet at large.

 Featured image by Suruchi Avasthi.